jymchng/truconsts/README.md

 A new `AsyncConstants` class is also defined which inherits from BaseConstants.
 This class defines four class-level constants: `NETWORK` which is an immutable string with the value `"mainnet"`, `HEADERS` which is a dictionary of headers with the value `{'Content-Type': 'application/json'}`, `SUI_FULL_NODE_URL` which is an immutable string with the value `"https://fullnode.{}.sui.io:443"`, where `{}` is replaced by the value of `NETWORK`, and `LATEST_CHECKPOINT_SEQUENCE_NUMBER` which is an asynchronous generator that yields the result of calling the `network_getter()` function with the appropriate arguments.
 The `Yield` annotation is used to indicate that this constant is an asynchronous generator that yields strings.

 Finally, the value of the `LATEST_CHECKPOINT_SEQUENCE_NUMBER` class variable is printed to the console 10 times using a for loop.
 The output of the asynchronous generator should be a sequence of strings representing the latest checkpoint sequence numbers from the SUI network.

+# Contributing
+Contributions are welcome!
+Let me know if you need help with anything else.